vbhalla/vbhalla.github.io/_posts/2019-08-07-Sagemaker-SentimentAnalysis-RNNs.md

-Then I just deleted my endpoint  with predictor.delete_endpoint()
+Don't forget to delete your endpoint; you can do that with predictor.delete_endpoint()